Madame du Barry: Exile: 1774–1792

 In the following years, she had a liaison with Louis Hercule Timoléon de Cossé-Brissac.
 She later also fell in love with Henry Seymour of Redland, whom she met when he moved with his family to the neighbourhood of the château.
 In time, Seymour became fed up with his secret love affair and sent a painting to Jeanne with the words 'leave me alone' written in English at the bottom, which the painter Lemoyne copied in 1796.
 The Duc de Brissac proved the more faithful in this ménage-à-trois, having kept Jeanne in his heart despite Seymour.

 During the French Revolution, Brissac was captured while visiting Paris and lynched by the mob.
-Late that night, Jeanne heard a drunken crowd approaching the château, and through the opened window where she looked came a blood-stained cloth with Brissac's head, at which sight she fainted.
+Late that night, Jeanne heard a drunken crowd approaching the château, and through the opened window where she looked, came a blood-stained cloth with Brissac's head, after which, she fainted.